-WITH LENNY ROSE ACTIVE FOUNDER, PHYSIO, PREGNANCY FITNESS AND WELLNESS EXPERT, AND MUM-OF-4, ROSIE DUMBRELL.
+WITH EVERFORM FOUNDER, PHYSIO, PREGNANCY FITNESS AND WELLNESS EXPERT, AND MUM-OF-4, ROSIE DUMBRELL.

 Exercise in Pregnancy is something I could bang on about for hours.
 Days.
 Weeks, in fact.
 For the uncomplicated pregnancy, I believe moving your body every day in some way, is crucial to your physical and mental health, both in feeling good NOW, and later, post-baby too.

 THE RESEARCH ON WHY PREGNANCY EXERCISE IS IMPORTANT

 The research says that being physically active in pregnancy helps to improve health markers (i.e. cardiovascular health, blood pressure and hypertension risk, diabetes and more).
 It also helps to Improve strength, flexibility, reduce pain, reduce back pain, reduce fear and anxiety around exercise in pregnancy, and is super helpful in preparing for labour.

 It’s important to follow the right kind of information, as let’s face it, there is an overwhelm of information out there – it’s filtering and deciphering it that is the hardest part.

 In Dr. James Clapp and Catherine Cram's book “Exercising Through Your Pregnancy”, they site over 20 years worth of research and literature review on the benefits on both mother and baby both in pregnancy and the first year of life after birth.
 They recommend that a woman who is physically active on 3 or more days a week to moderate intensity right up until delivery, have shorter, less complicated labours, gain less weight, have less body image issues, and recover more quickly from birth.